0ALI0ZARGAR0/.m3u-to-Spotify/README.md

    cp playlist_backup.yaml.example playlist_backup.yaml
    ```

-2. Edit `playlist_backup.yaml` to choose the output directory, whether you want to back up everything or a subset, and if liked songs should be included.
+2. Edit `playlist_backup.yaml` to choose the output directory, whether you want to back up everything or a subset (note: only playlists you own or collaborative playlists you contribute to can be backed up), and if liked songs should be included.

 3. Run the backup script: